 TOP 10 QUESTIONS ABOUT VACCINES ANSWERED BY IMAMS AND SCHOLARS

 HERRIES ROAD BRANCH IS OPEN!

 We are pleased to announce we have reopened Herries Road.
-The new national guidelines have altered this plan slightly, so we will be open just on Tuesdays & Thursdays, 9.30am-1.30pm.
+The new national guidelines have altered this plan slightly, so we will be open Monday to Thursday, 9.30am-1.30pm.
 There will be GP, Nurse and Healthcare appointments on site.
 Please call 0114 2326590 during opening hours to book an appointment.

 LONG COVID SYMPTOMS

 If you have had the coronavirus infection, you may find your recovery has not been straightforward, The NHS has launched a service to help people who may be suffering from Long Covid.
 Click below for more information